The Grooming Manual

-These chemicals are found in many skincare products, often included as part of the mystery term “fragrance.”
+These chemical plasticizers are found in many skincare products, often included as part of the mystery term “fragrance.”
 Fragrance is considered a trade secret in the US so companies don’t have to list out all the ingredients that go into those artificial scents.

 Choosing Natural Products

-Despite the ubiquity of these potentially harmful chemicals, you can create an effective skincare routine with natural skincare products for men.
+Despite the ubiquity of these potentially harmful chemicals, you can create an effective skincare routine with natural skincare products.
 How?

-You’ll have to learn to adapt to some of the differences between mass market products and top-quality natural skincare products.
+- Be adaptable.
+You'll notice some of differences between mass market products and top-quality natural skincare products.
 For example, many natural products foam up less than their common counterparts.
 But that doesn’t mean they’re not as effective.
 They just don’t contain the same harsh detergents.

+- Look beyond your local drug store.
 It can be a struggle to find natural products in local stores.
-So try samples of natural skincare products for men and take your search online.
 Instead of just settling for what’s most abundant or convenient, invest some time and money in the long term health of your skin.